KenPainter/GenLogic/docs/consolidated-triggers.md

 GenLogic uses a **consolidated trigger architecture** where each table has a single AFTER trigger per operation (INSERT, UPDATE, DELETE) instead of multiple specialized triggers.
 This design ensures:

-1. **Predictable execution order** - All automation and calculation steps follow a defined sequence
+1. **Predictable execution order** - All instances of automation and calculation steps follow a defined sequence
 2. **Infinite loop prevention** - Change detection ensures triggers only fire when values actually change
 3. **Maintainability** - One trigger per table/operation is easier to understand and debug
 4. **Performance** - Reduced trigger overhead compared to multiple separate triggers

-This architecture was battle-tested 20 years ago in production systems and is now implemented in GenLogic.
+This architecture was used in production systems 20 years ago and is now implemented in GenLogic.

 ## Core Design Principles